Mayiladuthurai–Coimbatore Jan Shatabdi Express: Rakes

-The service initially had twelve bogies of Open coach type including couple of air-conditioned chair car coaches, which was reduced due to poor patronage towards June 2003, bringing down the number of rakes to seven including one air-conditioned chair car coach during the period of extension in continuation of its service.
-During July 2011, one more bogie of Second Seating type was permanently augmented.
-Later it had 13 bogies all composing a single Air-conditioned Chair Car (CC), Ten Second Seating (2S) and Two luggage-cum-break van chair car coaches (SL1 & SL2).
-During December 2016, the service was permanently augmented by an additional air-conditioned chair car for both directions consolidating a total of two air-conditioned chair car coaches.

 Route

 This Jan Shatabdi Express service initially originated from Thanjavur Junction to Coimbatore Junction via Tiruchirappalli Junction and Erode Junction with single rake halting back at Thanjavur Junction, had to reverse the point of service owing to poor patronage.
 Despite extension of service, the train originating in Coimbatore Junction traverses through Irugur Junction, Tiruppur, Erode Junction, Karur Junction, Tiruchirappalli Junction, where it reverses the loco and proceeds to Thanjavur Junction, Kumbakonam and the final destination, Mayiladuthurai Junction.
 The service follows the same route and pattern during the return journey too.

 Developments

 As a part of Go Green initiative, of the 6 chosen non-Air conditioned coach of this passenger train, one bearing No.CZ026256 was fitted with 16 solar photovoltaic panels capable of producing 300 W each and aggregating up to 4.8 kW.
 Built at a cost of ₹3.9 lakh, the solar panels are designed to be capable of withstanding wind velocities, vibrations and shocks while the train is running, and enough to power all the fans and lights in the coach in addition to saving 1700 litre of diesel per coach for every year.
 Thus becoming the first train in Southern Railway zone and South India as well to be fully operated with solar powered coaches.
 Being primarily maintained at Carriage and Works Depot in Coimbatore Junction under Salem railway division, the train is one among the others to have retro fitment of Biotoilets at a cost of ₹4.13 lakh for each coach.